Personal hygiene

 Washing your body

-Wash well, especially under your armpits and around your genitals (vulva or penis) and anus.
+- around your genitals (vulva or penis) and your anus

-Use a soapy washcloth to clean your body.
-Start cleaning your head and face.
-Then continue to your arms, chest, abdomen (tummy) and back.
-Finally clean your legs, genitals, and buttocks.
+Use a washcloth with soap to clean your body.
+Start with your head and face, then your arms, chest, abdomen (tummy) and back.
+Finish with your legs, genitals and bottom.

 Washing your genitals